November - December | 12:30 - 13:30 | 1 Hour

-We are delighted to present the spring sessions in our Health & Care Regulatory Law team's Lunchtime Education Webinar programme.
+We are delighted to present the upcoming sessions in our Health & Care Regulatory Law team's Lunchtime Education Webinar programme.

 This series will be of particular interest to those working within NHS Trusts, ICBs, Local Authorities, independent health, social care, education and housing providers, as well as those in the third sector.